gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     <a href="https://raw.githubusercontent.com/gromacstutorials/gromacstutorials-inputs/main/level3/adsorption-ethanol/adsorption/inputs/pro.mdp" target="_blank">pro.mdp</a>

-..  container:: justify

 The only difference with the previous input scripts is the command:

 ..  code-block:: bash

     pull-coord1-init = to_be_replaced

-..  container:: justify

 Here, the keyword *to_be_replaced* is to be systematically replaced by the right number using the bash script below.

-..  container:: justify

 Create a new bash script called *run.sh* with *adsorption/*, and copy the following lines in it:

 ..  code-block:: bash